guirque/GitStudies/README.md

 #if it already exists
 <h2><code>git push origin branchName</code></h2>
 Saves to remote repository what is held on the local machine (all the commits yet to be pushed).
 If an origin and branch is mentioned, updates are made accordingly.
-Otherwise, it is all done regarding a default location, which can be set with <code>git push -u origin branchName</code> (u stands for upstream).
+Otherwise, it is all done regarding the currently set upstream (-u), which can be set with <code>git push -u origin branchName</code> (u stands for upstream).
+When creating new branches and pushing to them, it is necessary to take the upstream into consideration.

 <h2><code>git pull</code></h2>
 Makes a pull request.